compute-io/gmean/README.md

 $ node ./examples/index.js
 ```

 ## Notes

+1. Only calculate the [geometric mean]() of an `array` of __positive__ numbers.
+The textbook formula for calculating the geometric mean involves taking the product of all `array` elements.
+If one element is `0`, then the product is `0`, even if all other values are `>>> 0`, yielding a nonsensical geometric mean (and measure of the central tendency).
+Nonsensical results also arise when an `array` contains negative values leading to a product without positive roots and a geometric mean which does not map to the measure's geometric interpretation.
+For more information, see *Handbook of Parametric and Nonparametric Statistical Procedures: Third Edition* by David J. Sheskin.
+2. If an `array` contains values less than or equal to `0`, the function returns `NaN`.
+3. If provided an empty `array`, the function returns `null`.
-For arrays exceeding memory constraints, you are encouraged to use streams; see [flow-gmean](https://github.com/flow-io/flow-gmean).
+4. For arrays exceeding memory constraints, you are encouraged to use streams; see [flow-gmean](https://github.com/flow-io/flow-gmean).

 ## Tests